-The High Street, the boundary of which is largely defined by the High Street (Teddington) Conservation Area.
-During the medieval period the village expanded west from the river, but the character today is a mix of Victorian and Edwardian buildings interrupted with more recent infill from the late 20th century.
-The later development generally detracts from the overall historic character of the High Street, although there remains a feeling of quality with interesting building details, well planned and maintained shop frontages and use of natural materials largely.
-There is interesting variety in building types, architectural styles, details and rooflines creating a diverse and vibrant town centre environment.
+defined by the High Street (Teddington) Conservation west from the river, but the character today is a mix of Victorian and Edwardian buildings interrupted with more recent infill from the late 20th century.
+The later character of the High Street, although there remains natural materials largely.
+There is interesting variety in